One of the many creatures you are sure to encounter in the Sea Pines Forest Preserve is the Great Blue Heron.

-Often, these magnificent birds can be seen on the banks of lagoons either fishing or warming themselves in the sun.
+Often, they lie on the banks of lagoons, either fishing or warming themselves in the sun.
 The Great Blue Heron is a master fisherman and uses its long, colored toes to entice fish.
 When prey ventures too close, the heron uses its razor-sharp beak to strike with deadly accuracy and rarely misses its quarry.
-Guests on the H20 Alligator Boat often get to experience this thrilling sight up close, with a knowledgeable guide who can point out the little details that make the experience even more enjoyable.
-While you are bound to see a variety of other birds out on the water, the Great Blue Heron is a special treat.
+Guests on the H20 Alligator Boat often get to experience this thrilling sight up close.
+A knowledgeable guide points out the little details that make the experience even more enjoyable.

-Their diet consists mostly of fish; however, they have been seen eating eels, snakes and frogs as well.
-The Great Blue Herons in the preserve are indigenous to the area and live within its boundaries year-round.
+Their diet consists mostly of fish.
+However, they have been seen eating eels, snakes and frogs as well.
+They are indigenous to the area and live within its boundaries year-round.

 Great Blue Herons are an integral part of the Lowcountry’s ecosystem and exciting for families and guests to witness while visiting the area.
 Many other birds share the preserve with Great Blue Herons, including Egrets, Storks, Night Herons, Green Herons, Ospreys, Bald Eagles and more.
-However, the sighting of a Great Blue Heron is sure to be an unforgettable encounter for all who experience it.
+However, the sighting of one of this species is sure to be an unforgettable encounter for all who experience it.

-H2O Sports on Hilton Head Island is a great place to spark curiosity and inspire learning in all ages, offering eco-adventure tours and live alligator exhibits.
+H2O Sports on Hilton Head Island is a great place to spark curiosity and inspire learning in all ages.
+They offer eco-adventure tours and live alligator exhibits.
 To make reservations for the Alligator and Wildlife Tour, please call (877) 290-4386.
 For information, visit H2OSports.com.